Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

 <h4 align="left">First Attempt Feature Importance</h4>
 Looking into the feature importance for this model's first attempt, where the clean energy dataset was not used, it was found that the transit and percent black population features had the highest influence on the model as seen in the visualization provided below.
-The importance of other features can also be seen but have a lower influence on the model.<br>
+The importance of other features can also be seen but have a lower influence on the model.<br><br>
 <p align="center">
     <img src= "https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/main/Machine%20Learning/Pictures/feature_importances_brfc.png"/>
 </p>